 UPDATE 2021: Thank a lot for using this training.
 Before the pandemic, you were about 83 new people per months subscribing to this training.
 As we recently founded the NGO Humanitarian Designers, we transferred this training to its new and final location: Find the direct link to the training here!

 To thank you for your trust, we even updated the content to fit 2021’s context 🙂 So if your NGO sent you to this page, please tell them to update their link 😉

-Welcome to the 5 days training for people planning to volunteer in Greece and more specifically on the island of Lesvos.
+Welcome to the five-day training for people planning to volunteer in Greece and more specifically on the island of Lesvos.

 By subscribing to the mailing list bellow, you will receive one mail per day during five days.
 The topics were chosen thoroughly after spending two years on the island and realising some lack of information within the volunteers communities therefore each mail will be covering one specific topic:

 - Humanitarian aid: history

 - Do No Harm approach, Code of conduct & Well-being

 - History of Greece

 - Context of Lesvos

 - Extra: conclusion and quiz